SaiRuthvik17/UMBC-DATA606-Capstone/Docs/Resume.md

 ### Projects

-#### Movie Box Office Success Prediction | 02/2017 - 04/2017
+#### Movie Box Office Success Prediction | 02/2021 - 04/2021

-Led a project applying advanced machine learning techniques to forecast movie success.
-Designed a predictive model utilizing revenue as the primary target variable.
-Leveraged data analysis to offer insights into factors influencing movie performance.

-#### Access It: Secure Data Transfer Application | 02/2018 - 06/2018

-Led the end-to-end creation of "Access It," an innovative cross-platform application addressing the imperative of fortified data security in digital communication.
-Designed and built a user-friendly application interface using Python, ensuring a seamless user experience.
-Implemented state-of-the-art encryption and decryption algorithms to safeguard sensitive information during transmission.
-Prioritized user data privacy by integrating advanced encryption techniques, fostering trust and security in data sharing.
+Constructed a model that forecasts a movie’s success by considering revenue as the dependent variable.
+Led a team of five wherein we performed explanatory data analysis, feature selection & modeling.
+We were able to achieve an accuracy of 85% by fine-tuning the model with hyperparameter tuning.

 #### Movie Recommender System | 03/2023 - 05/2023